-The Arthur Chapman Construction Law Practice Group represents contractors, suppliers and other construction professionals in Minnesota, Wisconsin, Iowa, North Dakota, and South Dakota.
-Members of the construction industry turn to Arthur Chapman for assistance with disputes in litigation or arbitration, as well as for legal counsel and advice related to contractual and insurance issues.
+The Arthur Chapman Construction Law Practice Group represents contractors, subcontractors, material suppliers, manufacturers, design professionals, and other construction stakeholders in Minnesota, Wisconsin, Iowa, North Dakota, and South Dakota.
+Members of the construction industry turn to Arthur Chapman not only for assistance with disputes in litigation or arbitration, but also for general legal counsel and advice related to a wide array of legal issues that arise from the project planning stages through completion.

-We partner with clients needing representation in a variety of construction disputes, both large and small, ranging from moisture-intrusion in residential homes to large-scale commercial and condominium defects.
-Our attorneys recognize that construction disputes can be expensive and time consuming.
+We partner with clients on a wide variety of legal issues, from negotiating and drafting construction contracts and serving as outside-general counsel, to representation in a variety of construction related disputes, both large and small, ranging from defect claims and payment disputes to construction site injury and employment disputes.
+Our attorneys recognize good risk management practices and early recognition of potential issues in a construction case can save untold time and money, and that construction disputes, once they arise, can be expensive and time consuming.
 For this reason, we work to provide clients with cost-effective and practical advice using our breadth of experience, depth of knowledge, creative resolution strategies, and litigation risk-analysis techniques to guide our approach in all disputes.

 Construction clients work with Arthur Chapman because we understand that arbitration or mediation is often the most cost-effective route to handling construction-related claims.
 However, our attorneys also have an impressive trial and appellate history.
 From the onset of a claim, we work with our clients to determine a desired result, be that mediation, arbitration, or trial.
 We then utilize our experience and creative resolution strategies to choose a route that most cost-effectively achieves that desired result.